marcohefti/request-network-api-client-ts/README.md

 # @request/request-network-api-client

-Work-in-progress TypeScript API client for the Request Network hosted API.
+TypeScript API client for the Request Network hosted API.
 The goal is to provide typed, ergonomic helpers for the API domains showcased in the Request Easy Invoice app (invoices, payouts, compliance, client IDs, and currency conversion) while offering a polished developer experience for future